1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC023/README.md

-# UC021 - As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure
+# UC023 - As an Admin, I want to list/search operation types, so that I can see the details, edit and remove operation types

 ## 1. Context

-> The system allows the Admin to edit existing types of operations so that the system is up-to-date with the available medical procedures.
+> The system allows the Admin to list/search existing types of operations so that they can see the details, edit or deactivate operation types.
 > Admin users can add, edit, delete and list/search operations, ensuring that the system reflects the current medical procedures available at the hospital.

 ## 2. Requirements